rippleslong/rippleslong.github.io/_pages/about.md

 Short Bio
 ======

-I am ***Tai-Long Chen***, a first-year graduate student at ADVANCED RESEARCH INSTITUTE OF MULTIDISCIPLINARY SCIENCE, Beijing Institute of Technology, with a research interest in super-resolution imaging.
+I am ***Tai-Long Chen***, a first-year graduate student at Advanced Research Institute of Multidisciplinary Sciences, Beijing Institute of Technology, with a research interest in super-resolution imaging.

 My primary research interests are ***High Performance Computing, Deep Learning***